-For themed ideas for your writing center, click the following link to go to the THEMES page.
+For themed ideas for your writing center, CLICK HERE to go to the Themes Page of this website!
 Choose your theme and then scroll down to the preschool Writing Activities section:

 Materials needed: Name tag for each student, picture of each student, laminator

 You can make the name tags using construction paper, actual name tags purchased at a store or any paper!

 Print the child's name on the name tag.

 Tape the child's picture next to their name (use either a glue stick or tape.
 We found that using school glue "bleeds" the ink in the picture if it is printed on regular print paper rather than photo paper)